nicknacnic/BICEP/README.md

 ## To Do
 - [ ] Integrate to Postman for CSP MAC Fingerprint data.
 - [ ] Fix summary and verbose errors.
+- [ ] Larger main function to pull in DHCP, then other checks over time.